foolin/golem-lang/docs/tutorial.md

 dynamic type system.
 Golem aims to combine the clean semantics of Python, the concurrency of Go, the flexibility of Javascript, and the embeddability of Lua.

-Golem doesn't yet have a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) environment.
+Golem doesn't have a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
 So, follow along with this tutorial by typing code into a text file ('tutorial.glm', for example), and then running the file from the command line to look at the results.

 First, build a golem executable via: